25 - 1 - Great Films

 Screenplay: Julius J. Epstein / Philip G. Epstein / Howard Koch

-One of the most famous and satisfying love stories ever made.
+One of the most famous and satisfying love stories ever made!
 Almost everything happens at Rick’s Place, a nightclub owned by broken-hearted Rick Blaine (Humphrey Bogart).
 He remains strongly neutral about involvement in WWII in French-owned Morocco.
 Elsa, (Ingrid Bergman) thinking her husband (Paul Henreid) has died in a Nazi concentration camp, comes to Casablanca with her husband and a torturous unintentional love triangle begins to blossom all over again.
 With mystery, intrigue, betrayal and self-sacrifice, this is a landmark romantic film to watch over and over again.
-Its superb writing makes it one of the most quotable films in history.
-As the chief inspector, Captain Renault (Claud Rains) shines in his role as he craftily manipulates most of the characters for his own ambition.
+Its superb writing (script was not complete when filming began) makes it one of the most quotable films in history.
+As the chief inspector, Captain Renault (Claude Rains) shines in his role as he craftily manipulates most of the characters for his own ambition.
 The ending is both a surprise and wonderful…and so is the movie!
 Play it again, Sam!

 1. TO KILL A MOCKINGBIRD (1962) U.S.